Find Affordable College Courses

 Tuscaloosa, AL

 A rank of #2 on this year’s list means The University of Alabama is a great place for chemical engineering students working on their master’s degree.
-Located in the city of Tuscaloosa, UA is a public school with a very large student population.
+Located in the city of Tuscaloosa, UA is a public college with a very large student population.

 Of the 7 students majoring in chem eng at UA, 57% are male and 43% are female.